 In the econometric literature, little is known about test procedures when some instruments are both invalid and weak.
 Hahn and Hausman (2003) deal with both instrument endogeneity and weakness, but they focus on estimation.
-Ashley (2006) proposed a sensitivity analysis of IV estimators when instruments are imperfect, his results however are only applicable if the covariance between the structural error term and some instruments is known, which is not necessary the case as it is showed in this paper.
-Analyzing the effect of instrument invalidity on the limiting and empirical distribution of IV estimators, Kivet and Niemczyk (2006) conclude that for the accuracy of asymptotic approximations, instrument weakness is much more detrimental than instrument invalidity and that the realizations of IV estimators based on strong but possibly invalid instruments seem usually much closer to the true parameter values than those obtained from valid but weak instruments.
+Ashley (2006) proposed a sensitivity analysis of IV estimators when instruments are imperfect; his results, however, are only applicable if the covariance between the structural error term and some instruments is known, which is not necessarily the case as it is shown in this paper.
+Analyzing the effect of instrument invalidity on the limiting and empirical distribution of IV estimators, Kiviet and Niemczyk (2006) conclude that for the accuracy of asymptotic approximations, instrument weakness is much more detrimental than instrument invalidity and that the realizations of IV estimators based on strong but possibly invalid instruments seem usually much closer to the true parameter values than those obtained from valid but weak instruments.
 However, this finding of Kiviet and Niemczyk leaves open crucial questions: is it really possible to make reliable inference with endogenous instruments?
-Is instrument endogeneity really more detrimental than its weakness on inference procedures like a general family of Anderson-Rubintype procedures?
+Is instrument endogeneity really more detrimental than its weakness for inference procedures like a general family of Anderson-Rubin-type procedures?
 Swanson and Chao (2005) proposed a weak-instrument unified framework, but they do not take into account possible invalidity of some instruments.
-Finally, Small (2007) has recently studied the properties of tests for identifying restrictions [Sargan (1958), Kadane and Anderson (1977)], which can be sensitive to the use of "endogenous instruments", and he proposed a sensitivity analysis to assess the importance of the issue.
+Finally, Small (2007) recently studied the properties of tests for identifying restrictions (Sargan, 1958; Kadane and Anderson, 1977), which can be sensitive to the use of "endogenous instruments", and he proposed a sensitivity analysis to assess the importance of the issue.
 These results, however, do not allow for weak identification.

 In this paper, we focus on structural models and analyze the effects of instrument endogeneity on the Anderson and Rubin (1949) and Kleibergen (2002) tests, in the presence of possibly weak instruments.
-After formulating a general asymptotic framework which allows one to study these issues in a convenient way, we consider two main setups: (1) the one where the level of "instrument" endogeneity is fixed (i.e., it does not depend on the sample size), and (2) the one where the instruments are locally exogenous, i.e. the parameter which controls instrument endogeneity approaches zero (at rate $T^{-1/2}$) as the sample size increases.
+After formulating a general asymptotic framework which allows one to study these issues in a convenient way, we consider two main setups: (1) the one where the level of "instrument" endogeneity is fixed (i.e. it does not depend on the sample size) and (2) the one where the instruments are locally exogenous, i.e. the parameter which controls instrument endogeneity approaches zero (at rate $T^{-1/2}$ ) as the sample size increases.
 In the first setup, we show that both test procedures studied are in general consistent against the presence of invalid instruments (hence asymptotically invalid for the hypothesis of interest), whether the instruments are "strong" or "weak".
 We also observe there are cases where consistency may not hold, but the asymptotic distribution is modified in a way that would lead to size distortions in large samples.
-In the second setup, asymptotic noncentral chi-square distributions are derived, and we give conditions under which the non-centrality parameter is zero and the asymptotic distribution remains the same as in the case of valid instruments (despite the presence of invalid instruments).
+In the second setup, asymptotic non-central chi-square distribution remains the same as in the case of valid instruments (despite the presence of invalid instruments).
 Overall, our results underscore the importance of checking for the presence of possibly invalid instruments when applying "identification-robust" tests.

 The paper is organized as follows.
 Section 2 formulates the model considered.
 Section 3 describes briefly the statistics.
 Section 4 studies the asymptotic distribution of the statistics (under the null hypothesis) when some instruments are invalid.
-We conclude in section 5.
+We conclude in Section 5.
 Proofs are presented in the Appendix.